Code-Institute-Submissions/Themanintheback-Project2_MayResub/README.md

 - ## Score Area

-    - Underneath the TURNS display is the display of the users and computers score.
+    - Underneath the TURNS LEFT display is the display of the user and computer score.

-    - The WIN score will go up 1 point if the user beats the computer choice.
+    - The WIN score will go up 1 point if the user beats the computers choice.

-    - The LOST score will go up 1 point if t he computer the beats users choice.
+    - The LOST score will go up 1 point if the computer beats the users choice.

     <h2 align='center'><img src='assets/images/score1.png'></h2>
     <h2 align='center'><img src='assets/images/score2.png'></h2>